xrstf/stalk/README.md

 stalk -n kube-system deployments kube-apiserver kube-controller-manager kube-scheduler
 ```

 You can also list the resources you are interested in by name.
+You can give multiple names
+and they support glob expressions.

 ```bash
 stalk -n kube-system deployments --hide-managed-fields=false